B1TSH3LL/Codex3102/README.md

 ---

 ### 📝 **License**

-This project is licensed under the **MIT License**, ensuring it remains open-source and accessible to everyone.
+This project is licensed under the **AGPL-3.0 License**.

+- You are allowed to use, modify, and distribute the project under the terms of the AGPL-3.0 license.

+- If you use this software in a networked environment, you must make the source code available to the users.

+- See the full license details in the [LICENSE](https://github.com/B1TSH3LL/Codex3102/blob/master/LICENSE) file.

 ---